Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Despite their differences (or because of them), both synchronous and asynchronous messaging have a place in your customer service strategy.

-• When diffusing difficult situations: As much as we try to mitigate customer issues, they happen to everyone.
-Upset customers don’t want to wait for replies while they go about their day.
-They want immediate responses so they can get their needs met.
+• When diffusing difficult situations: As much effort as we expend trying to address customer service challenges, they inevitably happen.
+Upset customers don’t want to wait for replies while they go about their day, they want immediate responses so they can get their needs met, and that requires synchronous messaging.

 • When troubleshooting issues with customers: It’s much easier to walk customers through troubleshooting in real-time, instead of stretching out the conversation over hours or days.

-Asynchronous messaging is best used when customer issues aren’t immediate.
-Here are a few use cases:
+Asynchronous messaging is best used when customer issues aren’t immediate, such:

-• For complex issues: When customers come to your service team with more complex issues, asynchronous messaging really shines.
-It enables multiple agents and experts to jump in and out of the chat seamlessly, without requiring customers to wait on hold or repeat their information.
+• When resolving (certain) complex issues: When customers come to your service team with complex issues that can be solved more slowly, asynchronous messaging really shines.
+It enables multiple agents and experts to jump in and out of the chat without requiring customers to wait on hold or repeat their information.
+(Note, however, that there’s a tension between this point and the last point from the previous section, which counseled using synchronous messaging for exactly this purpose.
+To clarify, urgent issues should probably be handled with synchronous messaging; but if an issue is complex, it’s a good candidate for asynchronous communication, especially if it’s relatively non-urgent and only resolvable with help from experts in multiple areas.
+Use your judgment.)

-• During busy periods: When your customer service team is overwhelmed, asynchronous messaging allows them to prioritize customer issues and handle the most timely ones first.
-Conversational AI platforms like Quiq can also gauge customers’ sentiments to determine who needs immediate attention and who can wait for a response.
+• When work is especially busy: When your customer service team is overwhelmed, asynchronous messaging allows them to prioritize customer issues and handle the most timely ones first.
+The tools provided by a conversational AI platform like Quiq can help by e.g. gauging customer sentiment to determine who needs immediate attention and who can wait for a response.

 Asynchronous Messaging: How to Use it to Deliver Exceptional Customer Service